cutsea110/cargo-anatomy/README.md

 You can integrate `cargo-anatomy` in your CI pipeline.
 The example below installs `cargo-anatomy` and fails the job when metrics do not satisfy the configured thresholds.
+Make sure a `.anatomy.toml` file is present in your repository so the workflow can load your evaluation settings.
+You can generate a template with `cargo anatomy init` and commit it to version control.

 ```yaml
 # .github/workflows/anatomy.yml